EdvinNyberg/ACM_Edvin/examinations/01/README.md

 ## QUESTION A

-What are the permissions of the `~/.ssh` directory?
+What are the permissions of the `~/.ssh` directory? drwx for owner only.

 Why are the permissions set in such a way?

+Because ssh keys can control other servers by giving them access.
+So let's say an employee can access the ssh keys, he could put his own pub key in the authorized and enters it from abroad

 ## QUESTION B

 What does the file `~/.ssh/authorized_keys` contain?

+The keys to authorize someone entry without needing credentials.
+It contains a guest list in form of .pub key.
+If it's approved, then you dont need a password.

 ## QUESTION C

 When logged into one of the VMs, how can you connect to the other VM without a password?

+You need to put in your pub key into their authorized key.

 ### Hints: